-October is prime time on the River Earn for salmon, and fishing extends beyond the end of the salmon season on the Tay of October 15th and continues on the Earn to the end of October.
-This is a real bonus for salmon anglers looking to squeeze extra value out of the season.
+October is prime time on the River Earn for salmon.
+Moreover fishing extends beyond the end of the salmon season on the Tay of October 15th and continues to the end of October.
+This is a real bonus for salmon anglers looking to squeeze extra value out of the fishing season.
 If you get conditions right on the Earn in October, it’s difficult to have a bad day fishing.

-The River Earn is one of Scotland’s most productive sea trout rivers, last year 2019 saw a rise in catch rates.
+The River Earn is one of Scotland’s most productive sea trout rivers.
+In the year 2020, there was a rise in catch rates.

 The Lochlane and Laggan fishings offers some of the best runs and pools in this river.
-The beat is positioned between Comrie and Crieff and nettles in the picturesque Strathearn valley.
-There’s just over 2 miles of double bank fishing and 0.3 of single banks, with 32 named pools and two fishing huts (a third will be erected this year to replace the famous old hut in the middle beat).
+The beat is positioned between Comrie and Crieff and nestles in the picturesque Strathearn valley.
+There’s just over 2 miles of double bank fishing and 0.3 miles of single banks.
+There are 32 named pools and three fishing huts.
+The Middle Beat hut was completed last year in 2020, replacing the old iconic hut that stood for many years.

 It’s possible to spin cast and fly fish on this beat.
 Our advice is to do both.
 There are runs and glides that are simply mouthwatering for the fly and slower deeper pools worth trying a spinning lure like a salmo toby or Rapala.

-If you are a non angler coming to the Earn, this is a paradise.
-There are some of the finest riverside walks in Scotland and excellent paths which have been created, meaning that for the most part you can enjoy these walks in outdoor training shoes.
-In addition Glenturret distillery is nearby as it the market town of Crieff which offers many interested independent shops.
+To begin with, If you are a non angler coming to the Earn, the surrounding area is paradise.
+First, there are some of the finest riverside walks in Scotland and excellent paths which have been created.
+This offers beautiful tranquil walking paths along the rivers, a chance to soak up the scenery and wildlife.
+Glenturret distillery is nearby as it the market town of Crieff which offers many interested independent shops.

 In addition, Drummond Gardens is one of Europe’s finest examples of formal gardens.
 In 1842 Queen Victoria visited the gardens and the beach tree she planted to commemorate her visit is still in situ.
 The gardens were also used in the filming of the TV series Outlander.